 In March 2020, the COVID-19 pandemic began and the government forced PUSH511 to close its doors.
 The thought of PUSH511 closing down permanently was not an option I even considered.
 I needed to rethink how to keep the glass full.
 I needed to work as hard as possible to make sure PUSH511 survives.
 The business got knocked down, but as any good endurance athlete or CrossFitter will tell you, that means you stand back up and say, “Is that all you got?”
 The challenges are formidable and there is a long way to go but together we will survive and flourish.
 I know if we work as one we will Be Stronger Together and thrive for another 10 years.
-This is the next tipping point.
+This was the next tipping point.

 Embrace your vulnerability, it is your fire and your strength